Skip to main content

 return None

 The magic happens in the kernel with eBPF programs that capture these events in real-time.
+In my homelab, I've found this pattern catches most privilege escalation attempts within the first second.
 Here's what the complete system looks like:

 sequenceDiagram